Solving the Advent of Code 2021 calendar using C in under half-a-second

 Solution: Python, C runtime: 146356 μs

-This was another head scratcher of a day, with many intermediate rule states to map.
-For the Python solution I employed Dijkstra’s algorithm which although slow (takes over 10 seconds to complete) was very readable.
-I found that modeling the next valid states as generators was very concise in Python.
-For the C variant I knew I would need to do some better state pruning to meet the desired runtime constraints.
-Again, this lead me down an Advent of Code subreddit rabbit hole, in which, along with pruning superfluous moves I also employed the A* algorithm instead.
+This was another head-scratcher of a day, with many intermediate rule states to map.
+For the Python solution, I employed Dijkstra’s algorithm, which, although slow (taking over 10 seconds to complete), was very readable.
+I found that modelling the next valid states as generators was very concise in Python.
+For the C variant, I knew I would need to perform better state pruning to meet the desired runtime constraints.
+Again, this led me down an Advent of Code subreddit rabbit hole - in which, along with pruning superfluous moves, I also instead employed the A* algorithm.
 The lower-bound heuristic used calculated the cost required if every pod could move through each other to be placed in their correct room.
-For this solution to work I ended up having to build my own Hash table and Priority queue tailored to this solution.
+For this solution to work, I had to build my own hash table and priority queue tailored to this specific problem.
 It took a while to develop, but the resulting speed gains were worth it.

 Day 24: Arithmetic Logic Unit